xiongxiongjiang/Mijick-Popups-fork/README.md

 <p>
     <h3>Past, present and future</h3>
     <p>We decided to reach out to developers who, for various reasons, want to use native sheets and alerts alongside our framework.
-From now on, this is possible, and in the near future, we will also add the ability to call sheets in a native style, allowing you to integrate our framework into your existing projects as well.</p>
+From now on, this is possible, and in the near future, we will also add the ability to call sheets in a native SwiftUI style, allowing you to integrate our framework into your existing projects as well.</p>
     <img alt="Code Example 6" src="https://github.com/Mijick/Assets/blob/main/Popups/Code/native-with-framework.png" width="100%">
 </p>